Terror of the Zygons: Development

 The serial was commissioned in April 1974 under the working title The Loch, changed later to The Secrets of the Loch, and finally Terror of the Zygons.
 The serial was the first serial that Robert Banks Stewart wrote for the programme.
 He set the serial in his native country Scotland, and adapted elements of the Loch Ness Monster myth.
 Stewart subsequently wrote the finale of the season, The Seeds of Doom (1976).
-The serial is set 10 years after its release in 1985.

-When Robert Holmes became head writer on the programme he began to slowly phase out UNIT a process which he intended to complete at the end of season 12, which Terror of the Zygons was the intended finale for, by ending the TARDIS crew's continuous adventures and delivering Harry Sullivan back to Earth.
+When Robert Holmes became head writer on the programme, he began to slowly phase out UNIT, a process which he intended to complete at the end of season 12 by ending the TARDIS crew's continuous adventures and delivering Harry Sullivan back to Earth.
+Terror of the Zygons was the intended season finale.
 However, Stewart could not complete the script in time so the serial was held back and became the first story of season 13, with a reduced order of four episodes instead of the original six.
 When Nicholas Courtney learned of Holmes' plan he suggested that his character should be killed off.

 Filming

-The episode was directed by Douglas Camfield.
-Camfield previously directed The Invasion (1967) which introduced UNIT; reportedly Camfield disliked the new costumes used for UNIT and preferred the ones used in The Invasion.
+The serial was directed by Douglas Camfield.
+Camfield previously directed The Invasion (1968), which introduced UNIT; reportedly Camfield disliked the new costumes used for UNIT and preferred the ones used in The Invasion.
 Filming had to be rescheduled due to budget cuts.
-These cuts forced Courtney to exit a theater role.
+These cuts forced Courtney to exit a theatre role.
 Location filming took place in March 1975.
 According to Tom Baker, due to rain the filming of the episode was delayed by two days.
 Baker also stated that due to budgetary constraints, location filming in Scotland was not possible.
 Instead, location filming for Terror of the Zygons was shot in West Sussex, including at Climping beach, South Ambersham in the South Downs, and at the Hall Aggregates Quarry in Storrington.
-Studio filming took place the following month.
+Studio recording took place the following month.